 Hey guys, as promised here is the review for the Taiwanese drama series, MEMORY LOVE.

 I also loved the bromance that came later on between the first and second male leads, who are also stepbrothers and love rivals (honestly, my head hurts from such a complicated relationship).
-It was fun to watch their bickering and the little moments of them getting along was cute.
+It was fun to watch their bickering, and the little moments of them getting along was cute.
 I did not really care for the side characters or their stories because I felt that they were not as well developed as the main characters.
-I feel the writer decided to add them in for comedic effect.
+I think the writer decided to add them in for comedic effect.
 Also, I noticed that a few random characters were thrown in at odd points of the story to push the relationship between the leads to the next level.
-I would not say I hate the idea but to me, it was not properly planned, so these characters always felt out of place.
+I do not entirely hate the idea, but it was not properly planned, so these characters always felt out of place.
 Now one person that really annoyed me down to the last episode was our female lead’s best friend or in this case ex-friend.
 The writer thought the audience could be persuaded later on to feel some pity for this character by making Jia En forgive her so easily.
 After all the pretending, stealing and lying for so long, it came off quite unrealistic.
 I mean yes, she has to forgive at some point but that fast, I must say I WAS SHOCKED because I felt it did not allow for the friend to learn her lesson as well deserved.
-Let me be real, the friend and her super annoying fiance had been crossed on my list and there was no going back.
+Let me be real, the friend and her super annoying fiance had been crossed on my list, there was no going back.
 Apart from these two characters, I absolutely adored every other character in the drama, whether random or not.